txn2/datalab/README.md

 # DataLab
-Custom [JupyterLab] container for the txn2, apk8s and RevolveNet platforms.
+Custom [JupyterLab] container for local-workstations and in-cluster Kubernetes Data Science, Machine Learning and IoT.

 DataLab is a large [Jupyter Notebook] container assembled for use as a central IDE within a data platform.
 [JupyterHub] provisions DataLab and uses a Kubernetes Service Account with a well defined RBAC configuration.